Sobolev space theory and H\"older estimates for the stochastic partial differential equations on conic and polygonal

-\item[-] To treat the SPDE with random coefficients, we introduce a SPDE having non-random coefficients equipped with the same inputs $f^0$, $\tbf$, $g$, and initial condition.
-The solution to this new SPDE can be estimated by the above two steps.
-Then we prepare a priori estimate for a package of SPDEs containing the original one and the new one.
-For this, we consider the difference between the new SPDE and any SPDE in the package.
+\item[-] To treat the SPDE with random coefficients, we introduce a SPDE having non-random coefficients and the same free terms $f^0$, $\tbf$, $g$, $u_0$.
+Then we prove a priori estimate for the original SPDE based on the fact that the difference between the new SPDE and the original SPDE becomes a PDE (with random coefficients).

-\item[-] The uniqueness of solution to SPDEs follows from the uniqueness result of PDEs.
+\item[-] The uniqueness of solution to the original SPDE follows from the uniqueness result of PDEs.

 \end{itemize}

 . \emph{The existence}:

 \begin{itemize}